 |The amount paid to providers who are not particpating in the Anthem Blue Cross network, usually a percentage of their total billed charges.
 Only a portion of the amount that a non-participating provider charges for services is a covered expense under SHIP; the member is responsible for all charges above the coverage level.|

-In determining medical necessity, Anthem Blue Cross will take into account the results of a review by its medical director and/or by independent medical professionals selected by Anthem Blue Cross, including professionals who treat the type of disease or condition involved.
+In determining medical necessity, the Insurance carrier will take into account the results of a review by its medical director and/or by independent medical professionals selected by the Insurance carrier, including professionals who treat the type of disease or condition involved.

 |Mental or nervous disorders||Mental or nervous disorders, for the purposes of this plan, are conditions that affect thinking and the ability to figure things out, perception, mood and behavior.
 A mental or nervous disorder is recognized primarily by symptoms or signs that appear as distortions of normal thinking, distortions of the way things are perceived (e.g., seeing or hearing things that are not there), moodiness, sudden and/or extreme changes in mood, depression, and/or unusual behavior such as depressed behavior or highly agitated or manic behavior.